Explore the Area

 New Mexico is known for stunning scenery and geography.
-Popular sights include the Albuquerque International Balloon Fiesta in early October (great views from The Sage!); historic Route 66; Albuquerque's lively, historic Old Town; funky mining towns; Georgia O'Keeffe's Abiquiu; nuclear history at Los Alamos, White Sands, and the National Museum of Nuclear Science & History; 16 National Parks and Monuments, including Carlsbad Caverns, Chaco Canyon, and Bandelier; 19 Pueblo communities, some open to the public on Feast Days; and the Sandia Peak Tram, which takes passengers to the Peak for incomparable views of Albuquerque and the surrounding Middle Rio Grande Valley.
+Popular sights include the Albuquerque International Balloon Fiesta in early October (great views from The Sage!); historic Route 66; Albuquerque's lively, historic Old Town; funky, nearby mining towns; Georgia O'Keeffe's Abiquiu; nuclear history at Los Alamos, White Sands, and the National Museum of Nuclear Science & History; sixteen National Parks and Monuments, including Carlsbad Caverns, Chaco Canyon, Valles Caldera, and Bandelier; nineteen Pueblo communities, some open to the public on Feast Days; and the Sandia Peak Tram, which takes passengers to the Peak for incomparable views of Albuquerque and the surrounding Middle Rio Grande Valley.

 Albuquerque and Santa Fe boast superb fine dining, and the Village of Corrales holds its own in the culinary scene.
-The Indigo Crow, Hannah and Nate's, Las Ristras, Village Pizza, Perea's Tijuana Bar, and Corrales Bistro Brewery offer great food and drink, including genuine New Mexican cuisine with ubiquitous red and green chiles.
-Several restaurants offer local wines and craft beers.
+The Indigo Crow, Hannah and Nate's, Village Pizza, Perea's Tijuana Bar, and Fancies offer great food and drink, including genuine New Mexican cuisine with ubiquitous red and green chiles.
+Corrales also claims some of the best food trucks in the area which park regularly at local breweries.
 Sample menus from local restaurants, pubs and café are available in the Guest House.

 The area offers excellent hiking and mountain biking, hot air ballooning, rock climbing, rafting, kayaking, fishing, paragliding, horseback riding, skiing, golf – the list goes on and on.
-National Forests and wilderness areas beckon off-road enthusiasts with 4-wheel drive trails, dry arroyos, and endless forest and desert roads.
+14,688 square miles of National Forests and wilderness areas beckon off-road enthusiasts with 4-wheel drive trails, dry arroyos, and endless forest and desert roads.

 The Middle Rio Grande Valley is a rich habitat for wildlife, and birds, in particular.
 Recently designated an “Audubon Important Bird Area,” the Corrales Bosque is home to more than 60 species of birds: bald eagles, hawks, tanagers, avocets, curlews, woodcocks, gulls, terns, owls, roadrunners, kingbirds, waxwings, buntings, and hummingbirds, among many others.
 The Bosque is a popular stopover for migrating birds such as Sandhill cranes, Canadian geese, and warblers.

 New Mexico is known as the "Land of Enchantment" in part because of the allure of its clear, blue skies and atmospheric light.
-From a hot air balloon, one feels able to touch the limitless sky.
+From a hot air balloon, one becomes part of the limitless sky.
 New Mexico’s blue sky is something very special, and at night, designated dark sky regions offer unimpeded exploration of spectacular night skies.
 Southwest of Albuquerque are lightening fields that put on dramatic displays during summer monsoons.

 Yoga and Meditation

-The peace and tranquility of The Sage Guest House lend themselves to reflection and meditation.
+The peace and tranquility of Sage Guest House lend themselves to reflection and meditation.
 Corrales has several yoga and meditation centers, and some instructors will provide sessions at the guest house, by appointment.
 Massage therapists will also make house calls.
-Meditation cushions are provided in the Guest House.
+Meditation cushions are provided in The Sage.